 3. Loss and Damage: This is a frustrating and bitterly fought-over issue for rich nations with the highest carbon emissions to compensate the vulnerable and poor countries, which did little to cause the climate crisis, to help them cope with the effects of climate change.
 Rich nations including the US, Europe and Australia rejected the stand alone fund proposed by developing countries to help pay for loss and damage.
 Instead, “technical assistance” was proposed.
 Timeline: None.
 Legally binding: No.

 4. Climate Finance: Rich countries missed their 2020 target of providing $100bn a year to help developing countries, and the agreement commits them to raise that amount annually through to 2025.
 Timeline: None.
 Legally binding: No.

 5. Adaptation: To help developing countries prepare for climate change by 2025, rich nations are asked to “at least double” their support for adaptation measures.
 Timeline: None.
 Legally binding: No.

 6. Carbon Markets: Rules will create a market for units representing emissions reductions that countries can trade.
-Many loopholes that concerned climate experts were closed, but some legacy credits created under the Kyoto protocol and considered to be of dubious environmental integrity will be permitted in the system for a limited time.
+Many loopholes that concerned climate experts were closed, but some legacy credits created under the Kyoto protocol, are considered to be of dubious environmental integrity, will be permitted in the system for a limited time.
 Rich nations opposed the move of many developing countries for a mandatory levy on all carbon credits to go towards funding for adaptation, and the final agreement includes a voluntary commitment for countries to contribute to this fund.
 Timeline: None.
 Legally binding: No.

 COP26 was supposed to be a lifeline for the millions of people that are losing their livelihoods, their homes, their country and their loved ones as a result of climate impacts caused by rich polluting countries and corporations.